 This is at a point where the road turns sharply west, heading towards the Fuente del Esparto.
 The direct route to the summit of Cielo

-follows a prominent shoulder and starts about 250m up the gorge on the right.
+follows a prominent shoulder and starts about 250m up the gorge on the right, a point marked by two small cairns.

 Almendron, 1514m & Navachica, 1831m